-Semester I. This course is open to freshmen through seniors and is designed to introduce students to Speech and Debate.
+Semester I. This course is open to freshmen through seniors and is designed to introduce students to academic, competitive Speech and Debate.
 The course is ideal for those students who want to learn how to speak effectively and develop strong analytical skills.
 Skills developed in these events transfer into business, theater, law and government, and teaching.
 The class begins with an exploration of the common elements of both Speech and Debate.
 Every student starts in Debate, but after the first tournament students can opt to remain focused on Debate or choose from a variety of Speech events.
 Students select their events and prepare for their events with the guidance of the teacher.
-Students will engage in research, writing, preparing, editing and revising debate cases or their speech piece.
+Students will engage in research, writing, preparing, editing and revising debate cases or their speech piece as the course progresses.
 Time will be given to students to practice for their presentations, where they will receive feedback and direction to improve upon the debate case or speech piece prior to tournaments.
 There are no textbooks, no tests, no quizzes.
-Students are required to compete in at least two Saturday Massachusetts Speech and Debate League tournaments (Think dressed up field trip!).
-Course grades are based on student preparation, effort, completion and participation.
-If a student wants Honors credit, they must compete in a third tournament within the semester, in any event of their choosing.
+Grades are based on smaller assignments and large writing assignments or post tournament reflections, after each tournament.
+Students who chose to take the course at the Honors level are required to compete in at least three Saturday Massachusetts Speech and Debate League tournaments (Think dressed up field trip!).
+Students who take the course for CP credit, can attend MSDL tournaments if they choose, but are not required.
+They are required to complete all related smaller assignments.
+If they chose not to compete in MSDL tournaments, they will be required to complete writing assignments of a similar weight to the post tournament reflection.
+Course grades are based on student preparation, effort, and completion of assignments.